lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 6, phase one

+Similar to Floor is Lava, but currently less difficult.
+I did, however, fuck up the directions in Floor is Lava, so I had to fix those.

 ## 2024, Day 5, phase two

 I learned something about topographical sorting today.